Skip to main content

 Aedes aegypti is a small, dark mosquito with a white violin-shaped marking on its back and banded legs.

-Aedes aegypti has the ability to transmit dengue fever, chikungunya, yellow fever, and other viruses.
+Aedes aegypti has the ability to transmit the viruses that cause dengue fever, chikungunya, yellow fever, and Zika.

-Aedes albopictus, commonly referred to as the Asian Tiger mosquito, is native to Asia, was re-introduced to Los Angeles County in 2011, and has spread throughout neighboring areas.
+Aedes albopictus, commonly referred to as the Asian Tiger mosquito, is native to Asia, was reintroduced to Los Angeles County in 2011, and has spread throughout neighboring areas of Southern California.
+This mosquito has not been identified in Contra Costa County.

 Aedes albopictus is a small, dark mosquito with a white stripe on its back and banded legs.

-• This mosquito not only has the ability to transmit dengue, chikungunya, and yellow fever viruses but it has also been found infected in nature with the following viruses: West Nile, Eastern equine encephalitis, and Japanese encephalitis.
+• This mosquito not only has the ability to transmit the viruses that cause dengue fever, chikungunya, and yellow fever viruses, but it has also been found infected in nature with the following viruses: West Nile, Eastern equine encephalitis, and Japanese encephalitis.
 It can also transmit dog heartworm parasites.

 Common Characteristics of Aedes aegypti and Aedes albopictus Mosquitoes